When I was a little girl, my grandmother gave me a precious keepsake, one of her old postcards.

 Henry’s story, sadly, is not a noble one.

 Henry was no hero.
 Just days after he sent this postcard to Flora, in which he wrote repeatedly “the news is scarce”, he went absent without leave (AWL) for 5 days (10-14 October).
 Why?
 I do not know.
 I can only guess that Henry was not coping.
 War is not nice: it cannot and should not be glamorised.

 The truth must be told.
-Henry was tried by a Court Martial and, although he pleaded “not guilty”, was found guilty of desertion.
+Henry was tried by a court martial and, although he pleaded “not guilty”, was found guilty of desertion.
 His sentence: 10 years imprisonment.
 This sentence was never enforced, however, and in May 1918 the sentence was remitted.
-Henry’s service records show that he remained in France and Belgium until February 1919.
-Not surprisingly, there is no mention of his Court Martial in any of his correspondence with Flora.
+Henry’s World War I service records show that he remained in France and Belgium until February 1919.
+Not surprisingly, there is no mention of his court martial in any of his correspondence with Flora.
 I imagine he didn’t want his family to know.
 Who would?
 I discovered this information when I examined Henry’s service records.

 Following termination of his period of enlistment on 28 July 1919, Henry returned to his home town in country Queensland.
 He never married.
 My mother recalled him being moody and short-tempered; he was not a congenial person.
 She told me that, as a young woman, she was frightened of him, as she knew he kept guns.
 He used to follow her around, on the pretence of protecting her.

-Henry’s last years were spent as a resident of Eventide, an old people’s home in Rockhampton.
+Henry’s last years were spent as a resident of Eventide, an aged person’s home in Rockhampton.
 It was during this time that I met him, when I visited with my mother.